LLNL/magpie/README.md

    This local scratch space need not be a local disk.
 It could hypothetically be memory based tmpfs.

+4) A minor set of software dependencies are required depending on your environment.

+   The Moab/Torque submission scripts use Pdsh (https://code.google.com/p/pdsh/) to launch/run scripts across cluster nodes.

+   The 'hostlist' command from lua-hostlist (https://github.com/grondo/lua-hostlist) is preferred for a variety of hostrange parsing needs in Magpie.
+If it is not available, Magpie will use its internal tool 'magpie-expand-nodes', which should be sufficient for most hostrange parsing, but may not function for a number of nuanced corner cases.

 Supported Package Versions
 --------------------------